Luggage and bags: Knapsak is the most convenient.

 Miscellaneous: Was told to ensure we had an umbrella for the autumn, but the week we were there, even Gorenjska was dry!Add to your Trip Planner

-take normal luggage, but plan more for outdoor stuff
+Luggage and bags: take normal luggage, but plan more for outdoor stuff

 Clothing/Shoes/Weather Gear: Bring wet weather gear for rain, and warm clothing for winter.

 YOu can fish here if you like.
 The trout are fabulous.
 I could see them swimming all over.